vpavlenko/vpavlenko/README.md

 # Lectures

 I've recorded [some lectures in Russian](https://t.me/keetezh/1055).
 I'd love to collaborate with designers of educational content – YouTube and TikTok creators – who wish to spread the joy of seeing structure in music.
-I can maybe give classes on the structure of music in your city in the UK.
+I can maybe give classes on the structure of music in your city in the UK or anywhere else - for free, if you can summon a stable nerdy audience.

 # Academia